3 surprising differences between Lingala and English

 uKozuzaTo deformCool

-a black board written “Grammar”
+a black board written “Grammar”;

-Lingala grammar compared to English
+Lingala compared to English: the grammar

 Subject (pronoun)VerbArticleAdjectiveObject